crackersamdjam/Advent-of-Code-2020/README.md

 | ----- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 | Score | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** | ** |

+All problems solved! 🎉

 ### Final AOC 2020 World Map

 ![Animated GIF](media/world_map.gif)

+### Final Reflections

+Solving AOC 2020 problems has been a ton of fun and I am now much more familiar with Python 3.
+AOC is a great way to practise problem-solving and learn a new language.
+This has been the first year I've solved all the challenges, so I am very pleased with myself.
+I may write some editorial blogs on my favourite AOC 2020 problems.
+See you next year! 🎊